Joymanyasi/Joymanyasi/README.md

 I am a molecular biologist and science communicator based in Nairobi, Kenya.
 Through writing and research, I kept encountering the same gap.
 African biological data is being generated, interpreted, and governed using frameworks built for other realities.
 That observation became a research question.
 This profile documents the work that followed.

 My current focus sits at the intersection of **African genomics**, **AI governance**, and **scientific sovereignty**.
-I examine what happens when reference systems, training datasets, and laboratory protocols calibrated elsewhere are applied to African populations, and what it would take to build better ones.
+I explore what happens when reference systems, training datasets, and laboratory protocols calibrated elsewhere are applied to African populations, and what it would take to build better ones.

 ---